hpcleuven/VscDocumentation/source/accounts/generating_keys_windows.rst

 :fab:`windows` Generating keys on Windows
 #########################################

 Recent versions of Windows come with `OpenSSH`_ installed, so you do not need to install other software.
+It is therefore the recommended way to generate SSH keys on Windows, unless you already use WSL.

 .. seealso::
-   This documentation covers the use of OpenSSH on Windows to generate keys, which will be similar to the Linux documentation.
-   If you use WSL on Windows, please refer to the :ref:`Linux documentation
-   <generating keys linux>`.
+   If you use WSL on Windows, you can instead refer to the :ref:`Linux documentation <generating keys linux>`.

 .. seealso::
-   Alternatively, if your installation does not come with OpenSSH, or you want to use a different SSH client, we provide documentation for two SSH legacy clients, :ref:`PuTTY <terminal putty>` and :ref:`MobaXterm <terminal mobaxterm>`, both of which require a public/private key pair in a different format:
+   Alternatively, if your installation does not come with OpenSSH, or you want to use a different SSH client, we provide documentation for two SSH clients, :ref:`PuTTY <terminal putty>` and :ref:`MobaXterm <terminal mobaxterm>`, both of which require a public/private key pair in a different format:

    .. toctree::